 The latest of a continuing series, where my wife Nicole steps up to offer her thoughts.

 The Dolby Digital 5.1 tracks on this set do a fine job of reproducing the show as it sounded during its time on television.
-Front speakers catch dialogue, while the surround-sound speakers pick up background noise, special effects and background music.
+Front speakers catch scene dialogue while surround sound speakers pick up background noise, special effects and background music.
 If you're not listening to this in surround sound, you're definitely missing you on the amazing experience it offers.

 The Bottom Line